seqscope/NovaScope/docs/getting_started/prep_input.md

   # ...

 ## Environment Section
-env: /nfs/turbo/sph-hmkang/index/data/weiqiuc/NovaScope_local/env ## If absent, the pipeline will check if a "env" directory exists in the Novascope directory.
+env_yml: <path_to_config_env.yaml_file>## If absent, the pipeline will check if a "config_env.yaml" file exists in the Novascope directory.

-execution: "HPC"              ## Execution mode.
-Options: "HPC" and "Local".
-When HPC, the envmodules will be loaded.

 ## ================================================
 ##
 ##  Optional Fields:
 ##
-##    "preprocess" and "histology" are included below, along side the default value for each parameter.
+##    The "preprocess" and "histology" parameters are included below, along side the default value for each parameter.
 ##    Revise and enable the following parameters only if you wish to utilize values different than the default.
 ##
 ## ================================================